- <div style="background-image:url(/live/image/gid/84/width/1600/height/300/crop/1/45642_FIYS_Field_Trip.rev.1531246209.jpg)"/>

 The ultimate goal of this program is to foster a strong commitment to the intellectual life, and to encourage participating students to consider careers in research and teaching.

-Honors Fellows and other academically excellent students with an interest in research are invited to apply for the Richter Scholar Summer Research program in the early spring of their first year.
+Academically excellent students with an interest in research are invited to apply for the Richter Scholar Summer Research program in the early spring of their first year.
 During this time, they work one-on-one with a faculty member, doing independent research in one of a wide variety of fields.
 As the Richter Scholars live and work together and participate in a weekly colloquium, they become a community of peers, providing encouragement and support for one another’s research endeavors.
 The result is a group of scholars motivated to continue their intellectual achievement in the future.

 RSCH 181: Independent Research Experience I (20-25 students)

 This award is given to selected students to engage in a 3.5-week research project, beginning immediately after the College’s commencement and coinciding with Summer May Term (May 12-June 5).

 For RSCH 181 (Independent Research Experience I), faculty will offer a targeted research experience that will be focused and intense, with special emphasis on short-term outcomes.
 This is ideal for projects that are “ready to go,” where students can begin researching on day one.
 Faculty mentoring in this short-term research experience will rely on frequent and direct contact with students.
 This experience may include off-campus visits to libraries and museums, fieldwork, archival research, content analysis and any other activity that can be realistically worked into a three-week period.
 Students will not necessarily end this research program with a finished product, but they will engage in a rich, substantive experience and will make substantial progress.
 Some projects may accommodate multiple students resulting in a research community that may resemble a “mini” course – but one that focuses on the research experience.